Iapetus (moon): Orbit

 The orbit of Iapetus is somewhat unusual.
 Although it is Saturn's third-largest moon, it orbits much farther from Saturn than the next closest major moon, Titan.
-It has also the most inclined orbital plane of the regular satellites; only the irregular outer satellites like Phoebe have more inclined orbits.
+It also has the most inclined orbital plane of the regular satellites; only the irregular outer satellites like Phoebe have more inclined orbits.
 Because of this distant, inclined orbit, Iapetus is the only large moon from which the rings of Saturn would be clearly visible; from the other inner moons, the rings would be edge-on and difficult to see.

 The cause of this highly inclined orbit is unknown; however, the moon is not likely to have been captured.
-One suggestion for the cause of Iapetus' orbital inclination is an encounter between Saturn and another planet.
+One suggestion for the cause of Iapetus's orbital inclination is an encounter between Saturn and another planet in the distant past.
+The inclination of Iapetus to Saturn’s equator varies between 5 and 21° over Iapetus’s nodal precession period of about 3400 years.

+Despite orbiting on average 2.4 times farther from Saturn than Hyperion, the next moon inward, Iapetus is tidally locked while Hyperion is not, making it the most distant tidally locked moon in the Solar System.

 Formation

 The moons of Saturn are typically thought to have formed through co-accretion, a similar process to that believed to have formed the planets in the Solar System.
 As the young gas giants formed, they were surrounded by discs of material that gradually coalesced into moons.
 However, a proposed model on the formation of Titan suggests that Titan was instead formed in a series of giant impacts between pre-existing moons.
 Iapetus and Rhea are thought to have formed from part of the debris of these collisions.
 More-recent studies, however, suggest that all of Saturn's moons inward of Titan are no more than 100 million years old; thus, Iapetus is unlikely to have formed in the same series of collisions as Rhea and all the other moons inward of Titan, and—along with Titan—may be a primordial satellite.